sparky8512/starlink-grpc-tools/README.md

 By default, `dish_grpc_text.py` will output in CSV format.
 You can use the `-v` option to instead output in a (slightly) more human-readable format.

-By default, all of these scripts will pull data once, send it off to the specified data backend, and then exit.
+By default, most of these scripts will pull data once, send it off to the specified data backend, and then exit.
 They can instead be made to run in a periodic loop by passing a `-t` option to specify loop interval, in seconds.
 For example, to capture status information to a InfluxDB server every 30 seconds, you could do something like this:
 ```shell script
 python3 dish_grpc_influx.py -t 30 [... probably other args to specify server options ...] status
 ```

+The exception to this is `dish_grpc_prometheus.py`, for which the timing interval is determined by whatever is polling the HTTP page it exports.

-Some of the scripts (currently only the InfluxDB ones) also support specifying options through environment variables.
+Some of the scripts (currently only the InfluxDB and MQTT ones) also support specifying options through environment variables.
 See details in the scripts for the environment variables that map to options.

 #### Bulk history data collection